microsoft/FluidFramework/Guidelines.md

 #### ✔ DO provide reasonable default behaviors for boundary cases

-Avoid throwing runtime errors when there is a reasonable default behavior.
+Avoid throwing runtime errors when there is a reasonable and "obvious" default behavior.
 This is especially true if there is precedent in the standard built-in types or DOM.

 The JavaScript ecosystem relies on developers to provide snippets of glue code to connect packages authored by different parties.
 This is how JavaScript achieves a high degree of code reuse without requiring prearranged contracts.

 Developers expect this glue code to be concise and do not appreciate being required to anticipate, check for, and explicitly handle boundary conditions.
 It is rare that a front-end developer complains about an API “swallowing errors” and generally views helpful coercion as part of the framework’s value.

 ```typescript
 // Not an error: non-existent items in requested slice are elided